-AWARD FOR AUSTRALIAN UNIVERSITY TEACHER OF THE YEAR (AAUTY)
+AUSTRALIAN AWARD FOR UNIVERSITY TEACHER OF THE YEAR (AAUTY)

-The Award for Australian University Teacher of the Year is the premier university teaching award.
-Among the Teaching Award recipients, one individual with an exceptional record of advancing student learning, educational leadership and scholarly contribution to learning and teaching, will receive the Award for Australian University Teacher of the Year.
+The AAUTY is the premier university teaching award.
+Among the Teaching Award recipients, one individual with an exceptional record of advancing student learning, educational leadership and scholarly contribution to learning and teaching, will receive the AAUTY.

-All nominees for Awards for Teaching Excellence category are considered for the Award for Australian University Teacher of the Year.
-Nominations are assessed on the written evidence applicants provide against the following four criteria:
+All nominees for the Teaching Awards category are considered for the Award for AAUTY.
+Nominations are assessed on the written evidence applicants provide against four key criteria.